-An individual employment contract An individual employment contract may be concluded for either an indefinite period or a fixed period of up to five years.
+An individual employment contract may be concluded for either an indefinite period or a fixed period of up to five years.
 If the term of the fixed-term contract lasts continuously for more than five years, it will be deemed to be an indefinite term contract.
 However, generally, if the employment functions to be fulfilled are permanent in nature, an employment contract must be concluded for an indefinite period.
-Temporary work, on the other hand, would justify the conclusion of a fixed-term contract.
+Temporary work, on the other hand, would justify the conclusion of a fixedterm contract.
 The Labor Code lists various instances where a fixed-term employment contract is permitted.